Para encontrar la liturgia de la palabra en español, visite esta página.

 Prayer over the Offerings

-that through the powerful working of your grace
+that, through the purifying action of your grace,

 Through Christ our Lord.
 Amen.